minprog/cs50x-1718-1819/lectures/00 Lecture 0/20 binary.md

 *   **Abstraction** is a concept in computer science where some low-level implementation (such as how data is ultimately stored in binary) is simplified or taken for granted, so we can use that implementation at a higher level (such as representing letters, that we can then use in our programs).

-*   On a standard American keyboard, letters with accent marks, and many other symbols and characters, aren’t visible:
+*   On a standard American keyboard, letters with accent marks, and many other symbols and characters, aren't visible:

 	![computer keyboard with labeled keys](keyboard.png){:.w400}